(g) Provisions and contingent liabilities

 No funds have been received by the Company from any person(s) or entity(ies), including foreign entities (Funding Parties), with the understanding (whether recorded in writing or otherwise) that the Company shall (i) directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or (ii) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

-23) The Board of Directors approved post-employment benefits, payable to the outgoing CEO and Managing Director, which has been actuarially valued.
-Accordingly, the Company has recorded an expense of '48 crore during the year ended March 31, 2024.
+23) The Board of Directors approved post-employment benefits, payable to the retiring COO and Executive Director, which have been actuarially valued.
+Accordingly, the Company has recorded an expense of '22 crore during the year ended March 31, 2025.

 24) The Indian Parliament has approved the Code on Social Security, 2020 which would impact the contributions by the company towards Provident Fund and Gratuity.
 The Ministry of Labour and Employment had released draft rules for the Code on Social Security, 2020 on November 13, 2020.
 The Company will assess the impact and its evaluation once the subject rules are notified.
 The Company will give appropriate impact in its financial statements in the period in which, the Code becomes effective and the related rules to determine the financial impact are published.